objectiveSee/DRKonamiCode/README.md

 ### DRKonamiGestureProtocol ###

-The DRKonamiGestureProtocol protocol is required only if you are using the A+B+Enter feature.
+The DRKonamiGestureProtocol protocol is required only if you are using the B+A+Enter feature.
 The recognizer will inform its delegate when the A+B+Enter sequence is needed and when the sequence is no longer needed (due to gesture failing or succeeding).